mvrcii/phalanx/README.md

 3. **Metadata Retrieval**: Fetching slice information and other metadata
 4. **Parallel Downloads**: Creating multiple worker threads for faster downloading
 5. **Error Handling**: Implementing retries and cleanup for failed or interrupted downloads
+6. **Operation Summary**: Providing detailed statistics about the download operation

 ## Technical Details